About Cecilia

 Education & Work Experience:

-A passionate seeker of life's mysteries and enthusiast of metaphysics, she offers energy healing, leads divination sessions, and facilitates art therapy workshops as a Reiki practitioner, spiritual guide, and teaching artist.
+She's deeply committed to healing and community mental health, with years in nonprofit social services providing creative and emotional care to people and families facing trauma and big life changes.
+A curious explorer of life's mysteries and metaphysics, she offers energy healing, leads divination sessions, and runs art therapy workshops as a Reiki practitioner, spiritual guide, and teaching artist.

 Life Experience: